SP1

 //

-// Note that this output is read from values commited to in the program using
+// Note that this output is read from values committed to in the program using

 // `sp1_zkvm::io::commit`.